cihologramas/freecad-pyoptools/doc/newmodel.rst

     negative will create for convex.

 Material:
-   Select the material used to buoild the lens from diferent material catalogs.
+   Select the material used to build the lens from different material catalogs.
    Also if `Value` catalog is selected, a constant refraction index can be used.

 Cylindrical Lens
 ~~~~~~~~~~~~~~~~
-Creates a rectancular shaped cylindrical lens.
+Creates a rectangular shaped cylindrical lens.

 Height:
     Height of the lens